-Students are an integral part of INSTAAR.
-In both the field and lab, they are at the forefront of our earth and environmental science projects.
+Students are at the forefront of our earth and environmental science research in both field and lab

 INSTAAR is an interdisciplinary scientific research institute dedicated to understanding change in earth systems.
-Researchers from multiple departments and colleges come together in one unit to study the challenging earth and environmental science issues that confront our world and to share their expertise in biogeochemistry, climate, ecology, environmental microbiology, geochemistry, geochronology, geology, geophysics, hydrology, oceanography, paleoenvironment, and surface processes.
+Researchers from many departments and programs come together in one unit to study the challenging environmental issues that confront our world and to share their expertise in biogeochemistry, climate, ecology, environmental microbiology, geochemistry, geochronology, geology, geophysics, hydrology, oceanography, paleoenvironment, and surface processes.

 While INSTAAR roots are in cold regions research, we have expanded our studies to a wide variety of temperate and tropical environments and problems on all seven continents and the world’s oceans.
 INSTAAR's national and international research leadership is augmented by exceptional strength in graduate education.